buggyrace/buggy-race-about/docs/static-content/issues-csv.md

 race server's task list.

-Remember that this CSV is updated whenever you publish the task list — so if you edit any tasks, or change any config settings that they refert to, the CSV won't reflect those changes until you re-publish the task list.
+Remember that this CSV is updated whenever you publish the task list — so if you edit any tasks, or change any config settings that they refer to, the CSV won't reflect those changes until you re-publish the task list.
 However, that the load task admin page also allows you to download the _current_ tasks in this form, which might not be the same as the published